kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 ### Run the installer

-Once you're happy with your configuration, it's time to build and install the OS:
+Once you're happy with your configuration, it's time to install the OS:

 ```text
 [root@nixos:~]# nixos-install